elsa-workflows/elsa-website/docs/guides-document-approval.md

 The expression works like this:

 - First, we invoke a function called `lastResult`.
 This function returns the workflow execution context's `LastResult` value.
-Because this was set by the `ReceiveHttpRequestEvent`, it will contain an object holding details about the received HTTP request, including a `Body` property that contains the parsed JSON object.
+Because this was set by the `ReceiveHttpRequest`, it will contain an object holding details about the received HTTP request, including a `Body` property that contains the parsed JSON object.

  We are using the `SetVariable` activity to simplify accessing it from other activities, as we'll see in the next activity.